 Food / Drink in CAWD

-Food is not to be eating in CAWD.
+Food is not to be eaten in CAWD.
 On rare occasions we may allow eating in CAWD, but unless we say so there is to be no eating in the room.
 This includes the pop tart you are hiding in your backpack, the candy you put in your bag and reach your hand into, and the tator tots in your pant pockets.
 Don’t be shady, don’t try to hide it, just don’t do it.

 Drinks are only allowed at the shelf in the front of the room.
 You store them there, you drink them there.
 Don’t wander.
 Whenever we are working on projects you can quietly get up and take a drink if it doesn’t become every 5 minutes, and if we are not going over a lesson / doing a presentation.